Couples Therapy for Sexual and Emotional Problems

 First, I’ll meet with both individuals at the same time.
 This is to assess if sex therapy is the best place for them to address their concerns, and if I’m a good fit as a sex therapy counselor for them as well.

 Next, I see each person individually and obtain a sexual health history.
 These questions are conducted to get a clear, uncensored view of each partner’s psychological and sexual development.

 We will also discuss attitudes and beliefs about their sexuality.
 This includes past dating experiences, which allows the person to get comfortable with sharing personal details and to gain confidence in talking to their new sex therapist.

 The next time we all meet together again, a treatment plan is presented for the couple in therapy.
 This is a collaboration of my findings and the couple’s desire and motivation for successful sex therapy treatment.

 Treatment of Sexual Dysfunction in Couples

 The type of sex treatment I do in Charlotte, NC, is focused on integrating emotional work, education, and a couple’s relationship skills around the sexual dysfunction.
 Low sexual desire is a sexual dysfunction that I see frequently, and unfortunately, it can lead to an entirely sexless marriage.
 It can be related to other sexual difficulties in either partner, such as erectile dysfunction, inhibited female orgasm, or vaginismus.

-The most important determination for success in sex therapy is commitment to your relationship and to the process.
-Couples will not succeed in relationship therapy if they are not committed to each other and the therapy.
+The most important determination for success in sex therapy is how each person feels about the relationship and the treatment process.
+Couples therapy will only succeed in North Carolina, or anywhere for that matter, if both people are fully committed to each other and the therapy.